Fremal31/Comparison-of-SAT-solvers-in-combinatorics/README.md

 # Comparison-of-SAT-solvers-in-combinatorics

-**Comparison-of-SAT-solvers-in-combinatorics** is a Python framework designed to execute multiple SAT solvers on CNF files simultaneously, with optional symmetry breaking support via [BreakID](https://github.com/bjornshe/BreakID).
+**Comparison-of-SAT-solvers-in-combinatorics** is a Python framework designed to execute multiple SAT solvers on combinatoric CNF files simultaneously, with optional symmetry breaking support via [BreakID](https://github.com/bjornshe/BreakID).
 It enables multiprocessing and tracks results for analysis.

 ## Features

 - Concurrent execution of multiple SAT solvers on CNF inputs
+- Measuring resources such as RAM usage, CPU usage, real and CPU time usage
+- Option to set a timer for each execution after which it is ended
 - Optional integration with BreakID for symmetry breaking
 - Configurable through a JSON settings file
 - Outputs results in CSV format for further evaluation